The Do’s and Don’ts of Implementing a New Online Payment System

 How will your residents know about your new online payment process?
 Nowadays, everyone is always on their phone, including your residents.
 So send them an email.
 Email blasts are the quickest, cheapest and most effective method of communication.
 The best payment providers will facilitate email marketing blasts for you, and customize the messages with your logo and verbiage to avoid any confusion for your residents.
 For maximum engagement, find a provider with a mobile-first, community-branded app that lets you communicate with your residents via in-app messaging, SMS, and a community feed for broadcast announcements.

-To eliminate the hassle of collecting and depositing cash and paper checks, some property management companies will require all resident payments to be made online.
+The goal of all property management companies is to achieve 100% digital payment adoption.
+So, to eliminate the hassle of collecting and depositing cash and paper checks, some property management companies will require all resident payments to be made online.
 This trend certainly helps streamline the payment collection process, but it can be illegal per certain state’s laws.
 A number of states require at least one free payment option for residents.
 In which case, some management companies decide to incur the processing fee so that paying online becomes the free option for their residents.
 Does your payment solution have that option?

 4. Don’t Stress-out Your Future Self: Set-up Tax IDs Now